damianszczepanik/silencio/README.md

 ## Usage

-Add a maven dependency (using version from below shield) to your pom:
+Add a maven dependency (using version from above shield) to your pom:
 ```xml
 <dependency>
     <groupId>pl.damianszczepanik</groupId>